 Gram Parsons, or as 1001 Albums You Must Hear Before You Die describes him, “Keith Richards’ citrus-heir drug-buddy”, is remembered as a country-rock pioneer.
-While this description is certainly apt, I was generally a little taken aback by his music at first – it’s certainly not country-rock as sanitised bands like the Eagles and the Counting Crows have produced, but is much more rooted in traditional country.
+While this description is certainly apt, I was generally a little taken aback by his music at first.
+It’s not the commercially oriented country offered by the Eagles and the Counting Crows; it’s more anchored in traditional country.

 Gram Parsons Album Reviews